elanatframework/Code_behind/doc/new_features_on_new_versions.md

 ### Version 2.6

 **New features:**
+ - Support for constructor method of Controller class and Model class
+ - Improved detection of View page attributes in standard syntax

+### Version 2.7

+**New features:**
  - Adding CodeBehind roles
  - - Adding role access middleware
  - - The possibility of preventing the access of the rolls to the routes